alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii/README.md

     * Well yes, it doesn't suffer from NULL pointer dereference.
 Awesome!
     What if the first `malloc()` succeeds and the second `malloc()` fails?
 A `bad_alloc` exception will be thrown, RAII's principle is followed.
-    But wait, what happend to the large amount of memory `malloc()`ed for abd pointed by `curr_ptr0`?
+    But wait, what happens to the large amount of memory `malloc()`ed for and pointed by `curr_ptr0`?
 No one takes care of it.
-It will be left on heap lonely, forever!
+It will be left on the heap lonely, forever!
 No, we need to handle this as well.

 * Another version is prepared to handle this.
 Now we will manually `free()`